koalkoal4/bolt-generated-project/src/pages/posts/tone-of-voice.md

 <h3 class="text-2xl font-semibold text-slate-800 dark:text-slate-100 mb-6">Are They Really Listening?
 How Dogs Perceive Our Tone</h3>

 <p class="text-lg text-slate-600 dark:text-slate-300 mb-6">
   Absolutely!
-Dogs may not understand complex grammar, but exhaustive studies and everyday life demonstrate that they are keenly sensitive to human <a href="https://trainedtails.com/dictionary" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">vocal signals</a>.
-They react differently to changes in pitch, rhythm, volume and emotional <a href="https://trainedtails.com/dictionary" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">intonation</a>.
+Dogs may not understand complex grammar, but exhaustive studies and everyday life demonstrate that they are keenly sensitive to human <a href="https://trainedtails.com/dictionary" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">vocal signals</a>.
+They react differently to changes in pitch, rhythm, volume and emotional <a href="https://trainedtails.com/dictionary" target="_blank"  class="text-emerald-600 dark:text-emerald-400 hover:underline">intonation</a>.
 Consider how dogs frequently respond favorably to a high, sing-song “baby talk” — it captures their attention, and often signifies play or affection.
 On the other hand, a low, sharp tone might be an alert or an indication of displeasure.
 </p>
 <p class="text-lg text-slate-600 dark:text-slate-300 mb-8">
   They tune in to the emotional current of our voice.
 So when we sound happy and excited, they tend to reflect that excitement.
 If, while giving a cue like 'Stay,' we sound tense or worried, they may also become anxious, apprehensive of something bad happening or unsure.
 The tone we use when speaking adds an extra measure of meaning to our words and conveys our intent and emotional state to our dogs.